BoxingWing/drake_Sim/README.md

-A project for self-learning of the drake simulator
+A project for self-learning of the drake simulator.